-August 2009- *7.30 a.m.
+August 2009 – *7.30 a.m.
 Shanghai railway station and the city waking up to early morning sounds and rituals.
-An unimpressive surrounding and while waiting outside
+We had arrived from Beijing on the second part of our journey and walking out, stifling a yawn and sidestepping persistent cab drivers, stepped out of the station.

 The gossamer thin haze shrouding the city was another cause of discomfort reminding me of ‘Shanghai Shroud’ game I had read about in some magazine and no idea if it is really played.
 A player farts in a plastic bag and covers the head of another and punches him so that when the person tries to inhale he gets in all the smelly air.
 Sounds gross but Shanghai air was breathable.

-Followed a tourist group into what appeared an antique ‘show’ house with an art house display of antiques.
-Later we took a boat ride on the canals, nothing Venetian about it, cruising along shops, restaurants, tea shops and trying to peep through semi-open doors into houses …a man bathing turtles, boys fishing and an old woman diligently washing pots and pans in the canal water…. snippets of daily life.
-The red-cheeked smiling boat-person, seeing our bored expressions, regaled us with a lilting melody resonating with the ambience.
+We took a boat ride on the canals, nothing Venetian about it, cruising along shops, restaurants, tea shops and trying to peep through semi-open doors into houses …a man bathing turtles, boys fishing and an old woman diligently washing pots and pans in the canal water…. snippets of daily life.
+The red-cheeked smiling boat-person, seeing our bored expressions, regaled us with a lilting melody resonating with the surroundings.A few more turns on the canals and we felt we have seen it all and made our way to the waiting bus for return journey.

-Returned to Shanghai late evening and took taxi, they are convenient, from the Stadium to the Bund or Zhongshan Dong Yi Lu (East Zhongshan 1st Road) on the northern side of the Huangpu River.
+It was late evening by the time we reached Shanghai and took taxi, they are convenient, from the Stadium to the Bund or Zhongshan Dong Yi Lu (East Zhongshan 1st Road) on the northern side of the Huangpu River.
 This area is a pot-pourri of Gothic and Neo-Classical architecture, relics of a successful past when Shanghai was the bustling port of Asia and the ‘Pearl of Orient’.
 Majority buildings have been converted into hotels, malls and financial hubs.
-The jostling Sunday evening crowd aided by the ongoing refurbishing restricted movement to one side and all we could see and hear were Chinese dialects and screeching traffic of people and vehicles.
-The subway from the Bund was off bounds, repair work in progress, and we could view the Oriental Pearl Tower and modern glass, steel structures and twinkling lights across on Pudong side through the peoples heads.
+The jostling Sunday evening crowd aided by the ongoing refurbishing restricted movement and sound and all we could see and hear were Chinese dialects and screeching traffic of people and vehicles.
+The subway from the Bund was off bounds, repair work in progress, and we could view the Oriental Pearl Tower and modern glass, steel structures and twinkling lights across on Pudong side through the people’s heads.
 Touts were persistent, followed us the minute we got out of the taxi, selling river cruises with varying price tags.

 It was past dinner time and searched for McDonald’s or Kentucky Fried, most convenient and known food items, and managed a Chinese eatery on one of the parallel roads.
-It was nearing 9.30 p.m. and probably closing time explaining the recalcitrant attitude of the serving staff.
+It was nearing 9.30 p.m. and probably closing time, a plausible explanation of the recalcitrant attitude of the serving staff.
 The dishes did not look ‘chickeny’ and our fears were confirmed when a youngster, who had just entered, told us in broken English that one was pork and other beef.
-We had spent nearly 15 minutes drawing chickens and making flapping signs but somehow could ot get our message through.
+We had spent nearly 15 minutes drawing chickens and making flapping signs and still could not get our message through.
 I do not eat beef and had to eat the veggies of the main dishes while my friend enjoyed the pork and beef.
 We obliged them by leaving no tippo or tip.

 Shanghai of glitzy malls, skyscrapers, landscaped parks and antiquated sections of more than 20 million people was a challenge to our mind-set.
 To add to the non –positive was the ongoing constructions, preparation for the 2010 World Expo and we did the quickest and closest tourist oriented places.